 Whooping cough can last for weeks or months.

-If your child gets an ordinary viral cold in the weeks after they have recovered from whooping cough, bouts of coughing sometimes come back for a while.
+If your child gets an ordinary cold in the weeks after they have recovered from whooping cough, episodes of coughing sometimes come back for a while.

 Whooping cough usually lasts for a shorter time: